TestGorilla LogoTestGorilla Logo

 And to compound that effect, Steele and Aronson showed that students perform worse on tests when they are simply reminded of negative stereotypes related to the group to which they belong.
 In their case, girls’ math scores were negatively affected by the expectation that they would perform worse than boys in a Dutch high school setting.

-Do: Measure disparate impact
+Do: Measure adverse impact

 First, use cognitive ability tests as only one element of recruitment.
 Having a variety of selection criteria decreases your odds of letting bias seep into your hiring process.